SuperDARN/pydarn/docs/dev/issues.md

 - Notify others that a new feature is being planned
 - Ask for help or advice on using/installing pydarn
-- Initiate open discussions about an pydarn-related topic
+- Initiate open discussions about a pydarn-related topic

 When opening a new issue on the pydarn Github page, you will be prompted to use a template to describe your issue.
 These templates are designed to help you provide enough detail for other developers to respond.